oyamauchi/hrmc/README.md

     zero; these can be used without `0` being in the constant pool.
 - Control flow
   - The only looping construct is `while`.
 Its condition is optional; if the condition is omitted, the loop is infinite.
-The braces around the body are required.
   - `break` and `continue` can be used inside a loop.
   - `return` terminates the program.
 (There's no operand.)
-  - `if` looks much like in C. The only difference is that the braces around the `if` and `else` bodies are required.
-In particular, that means plain `else if` is not possible; it has to be written as `else { if ... }`.
+  - `if` looks much like in C.
   - Conditions
     - A condition can be logical AND (`&&`), logical OR (`||`), or a comparision.
 The logical operators evaluate left-to-right, and are